ESSolutions/ESSArch_EPP/ESSArch_PP/frontend/static/frontend/user_manual.md

 1. The plus("+") symbol expands the notification showing the five latest notifications.
 Becomes a minus("-") when expanded that can be used to collapse the list.
 This option is only available for the first notification.
 2. "Clear all" removes all notifications and they can not be seen again.
 This option is only available for the first notification.
 3. Removes notification.
-This option is  available for all notifications i nthe list and the next notification will pop up as the last one.
+This option is  available for all notifications in the list and the next notification will pop up as the last one.
 4. The cross("X") symbol closes the notification bar without removing any notifications.
 This option is only available for the first notification.

 [user-settings1]: ./static/frontend/img/user_settings1.png "User settings"